 Exotic animals have a particular pull that people just seem to gravitate to.
 It’s easy to understand, given the incredible colors and patterns some exotic animals possess.
 Owning an exotic animal is a status symbol, but they can also make good pets in certain situations.
 Granted, not every exotic animal will become a good house pet.
 Most will actually make awful pets!
 Exotic animals tend to be destructive, wild, difficult to control, noisy, messy, and even dangerous.

 Despite this, people keep seeking out these incredible creatures to keep as pets, and wildcats are towards the top of the list.
 As far as wildcats go, the ocelot isn’t too menacing, though it’s far larger than your average housecat.
-But do ocelots make good pets?
+Generally speaking, they are not the best pet for the average pet owner.
 Let’s dig a bit deeper into this exotic animal and see if its traits add up to a great house cat or a feline that’s better left in the wild.

 A Bit About Ocelots